CJovan02/CJovan02/README.md

 ### Hi there 👋

+🔭 CS student at Faculty of Electronic Engineering in Niš ⚡ Learning frontend, backend and gamedev

 <!--
 **CJovan02/CJovan02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.